-Ronda Rousey Slams Triple H In WWE Elimination Chamber
+Ronda Rousey Slams Triple H During WWE ‘Elimination Chamber’

 — Nate (@BarstoolNate) February 26, 2018

-The hashtag #WWEChamber has been trending on Twitter with clips of Ronda body slamming Triple H going viral.
-However, some users have criticised her acting after the WWE Elimination Chamber.
+The hashtag “WWEChamber” has been trending on Twitter with clips of Ronda body slamming Triple H going viral.
+However, some users have criticized her mic work after the WWE Elimination Chamber.
 However, most fans will be more concerned about her fighting ability and not her acting.